 The companies making up Vistra have a rich heritage that stretches all the way back to 1882.
 We are proud of our commitment to service and the role we have played in the economic, civic, and cultural development of Texas and beyond.
-Here is a brief historical timeline of how Vistra came to be.
+Here is a brief historical timeline of how Vistra came to be the leading integrated retail electricity and power generation company in the U.S.

 - In February, Vistra announces agreement to acquire Crius Energy and its family of brands.